HavidDulsman/AND-TechTest/README.md

 ![VPC](https://i.imgur.com/818Mksk.png)

 ## Security
 Various measures where taken and considered for security measures.
 Firstly, 2 security groups where made, 1 for the elastic load balancer and the other for the launch configuration data.
 Both of these resources utilise specific port access through port 80 and operate under the HTTP protocol.
-Some time was taken considering the inclusion of HTTPS, a protocol I have only recently become used to outside of terraform, but opted not to as at of the benefits of my NGINX web server make up for its loss.
+Some time was taken considering the inclusion of HTTPS, a protocol I have only recently become used to outside of terraform, but opted not to as I believe the benefits of my NGINX web server make up for its loss.
 More information on the web server will follow.

 ![Security](https://i.imgur.com/XjwQOXY.png)